mrakgr/Trading-Journal/journal_2025.md

 Forget this for now.
 Maybe I could find scalp trade setups I could scan for and backtest?
 Lance mentioned it would be possible.

 I see no point in backtesting weekly strategies.

+10/7/20255

+9:15am.
+I am up.

+After some thought I think my main problem is that I don't have any risk appetite right now.
+Much like I cannot trade stocks, I cannot take on the risk of doing my own project.

+And rather, I think now I am actually taking trading less lightly now and that is good.

+Forget trading.
+The principle should be that I take everything I do seriously.
+If I am going to trade, I should focus on that.
+If I am going to program I should focus on that.

+I can bring the poker project to fruition.
+I just need to take on the risk of doing so.

+Creating a large software project isn't that different from trading.
+There is effort, time and financial risk involved either way.
+I just have to decide what is the better trade.

+Everything is trading.
+I should not put buying and selling of financial instruments on a pedestal.